divinespear/jpa-schema-gradle-plugin/index.md

 Sometimes (*most times* exactly :P) JPA will generate weird scripts so you **SHOULD** modify them properly.

+## Release 0.3.3

+* Java 9 support.
+* Required Gradle 4.2.1 or above. (for support Java 9)

 ## Release 0.3

-* Required Gradle 4.x or above.
+* Required Gradle 4.0 or above.
 * Required JDK 8 or above.
 * No more `output.resourcesDir = output.classesDir` needed.
 * No more `buildscript` dependencies needed.